LukeCarrier/moodle-ubiquitous/README.md

 # provisioning
 $ vagrant up

+# Fetch necessary binaries from the Internet; they're all checksummed on their
+# way in :)
+$ ./make-cache.rb

 # Provision the Salt master first, opening the ports necessary for
 # master-minion configuration
 $ vagrant ssh --command "sudo salt salt state.highstate"